golioth/docs/docs/guides/lightdb-stream/3-querying-data.md

 }
 ```

-Let's save that into a `query.json` file and are gonna be using `goliothctl` to run that queries.
-But a more powerful and useful way of integrating with Light DB Stream is using our REST API.
-But here is an example with `goliothctl`:
+Let's save that into a file called query.json and use that to query the LightDB stream.
+You can use the REST API, which is more configurable, but goliothctl works great for simple cases like this.

 ```
 ❯ cat query.json | goliothctl stream query --interval 8h --in | jq .